adligo/jse_adig.adligo.org/README.txt

+This project is depricated and the code will be moved to i_disk

 this project contains adig extensions that are specific to java standard edition (or in other words will not work in GWT)